Colts-Titans Week 7 Odds, Lines and Spread - NewsBreak

 sportsgamblingpodcast.com

-Jacksonville Jaguars vs. New York Giants – NFL – Predictions, Betting Lines, Odds and Trends
+Los Angeles Chargers vs. Seattle Seahawks – NFL – Predictions, Betting Lines, Odds and Trends

-The Jacksonville Jaguars (2-4) are 3-point favorites as they aim to stop their three-game losing streak in a matchup with the New York Giants (5-1) on Sunday, October 23, 2022 at TIAA Bank Field.
-This game has an over/under of 42.5 points.
-Jaguars vs. Giants Predictions.
-Jaguars vs. Giants Odds.
+The Los Angeles Chargers (4-2) are favored by 6.5 points as they battle to keep their three-game winning streak going in a matchup with the Seattle Seahawks (3-3) on Sunday, October 23, 2022 at SoFi Stadium.
+The contest’s point total is 51.
+Chargers vs. Seahawks Predictions.
+Chargers vs. Seahawks...

 Comments / 0